top of page

 I took a lovely walk along the river bank, visiting the old windmill and then visiting the pub that was sadly closed and had been sadly closed for many years before my visit.

-After visiting the pub, I decided to walk around the Marshes and look around the small station that you could look around in a few minutes.
+After visiting the pub, I decided to walk around the Marshes and the small station where you could look around in a few minutes.
 Still, this place in the middle of nowhere fascinated me no road access and one house, a closed pub and a closed windmill, and it still had its own railway station.

 I fell in love with Berney Arms being a Norfolk boy and grew up on the Norfolk coast.
 The hustle and bustle of a city station never interested me.
 The quietness of Berney Arms was more me.